- The last thing most IT buyers want is an accurate TCO calculation.

-Much of what I have described up to this point makes it difficult for companies to get assistance in developing accurate TCO calculations.
+Much of what I have described up to this point makes it difficult for companies to develop accurate TCO calculations.
 Hypothetically, IT analyst firms should be good candidates for performing TCO analysis.
 Gartner, the largest IT analyst firm in the world, is actually credited with first introducing the concept of TCO to enterprise software.
-However, as has been discussed, most IT analyst firms have major conflicts of interest because they sell consulting services to vendors.
-They also take considerably more money from the large vendors in comparison to the smaller vendors—and not coincidentally larger vendors tend to charge more for their software, more for their consulting, and so on.
+However, as discussed, most IT analyst firms have major conflicts of interest because they sell consulting services to vendors.
+They also take considerably more money from the large vendors compared to the smaller vendors—and not coincidentally, larger vendors tend to charge more for their software, more for their consulting, and so on.
 The upshot is that the TCOs of large vendors will be higher.
-Since the vast majority of IT analyst firms take the most money from vendors with the highest TCOs, they have little incentive to provide detailed TCO analyses, as doing so would probably cause them to lose some of their software vendor consulting revenues.
+Since most IT analyst firms take the most money from vendors with the highest TCOs, they have little incentive to provide detailed TCO analyses.
+Doing so would probably cause them to lose some of their software vendor consulting revenues.

 Also, different IT analyst firms have different interpretations of TCO.
-Gartner for instance tends to be “pro-TCO,” while Forrester tends to be “anti-TCO,” proposing that most companies cannot aspire to TCO successfully and that simpler approaches should be used.
-Forrester also points out that, according to their surveys, only about twenty-two percent of purchasing companies use any type of TCO in their decision-making.
+For instance, Gartner tends to be “pro-TCO,” while Forrester tends to be “anti-TCO,” proposing that most companies cannot aspire to TCO successfully and that simpler approaches should be used.
+Forrester also points out that, according to their surveys, only about twenty-two percent of purchasing companies use any TCO in their decision-making.

 Is TCO Calculation Even Possible?